 After this, Agnes became more withdrawn and the family began to drift apart.
 Now retired and living isolated from the family that had been her life, she was found dead in her apartment on January 14, 1957.
 Though the cause of death was called “heart attack” by the coroner, she had bruises around her neck and the family believed she was murdered by a burglar.

-Things went very well for Alice in the years immediately after the Titanic as well, finding good jobs as a cook for several wealthy New York families.
+Things went very well for Alice in the years immediately after the Titanic, as well, finding good jobs as a cook for several wealthy New York families.
 But she was unlucky in love, divorcing twice.
 Her first marriage produced a beloved daughter, Colaine.
 After the 2nd failed marriage, she moved to Connecticut and became estranged from the rest of the family.
 When her beloved daughter committed suicide in 1959, it was more than she could bear.
-She was committed to an asylum in Fairfield, CT, and died a lonely death there just four months later.
+She was committed to an asylum in Fairfield, Connecticut, and died a lonely death there just four months later.

 (Below: Bernard McCoy)

-Bernard never married and family members said his stuttering caused him to be socially isolated.
-He developed spinal cancer in his 50s and died in the Veterans Administration Hospital in the Bronx on July 19, 1945.
+Bernard never married, and family members said his stuttering caused him to be socially isolated.
+He developed spinal cancer in his '50s and died in the Veterans Administration hospital in the Bronx on July 19, 1945.

-The McCoys had been extremely lucky during the sinking of the Titanic, as only 35% of the Irish passengers on the ship survived.
+The McCoys had been extremely lucky during the sinking of the Titanic, as only 35 percent of the Irish passengers on the ship survived.
 But as many soldiers who made it home alive from war have learned, not all injuries from traumatic events are physical.
 Bernard was the only one of the three siblings who showed a physical manifestation of this trauma with his stuttering problem.
 Still, all of them seemed to suffer in their relationships through the rest of their lives.
 Was it perhaps a form of post-traumatic stress?
 That question will never be answered.

 Waking the Titanic Trailer (Video)